sm0ol/society.fail/README.md

 You'll need an OpenAI API key to run this, which you should put in your `.env` file.

+### 🚨 NOTE: If you leave this running, you WILL incur costs to your OpenAI account.
+You've been warned.

 You can then run the rails web server:

 ```shell